 - the absorbance range (limited by the light source and the detector sensitivity)

-Examples for Applications of Spectrophotometers
+Examples of Applications of Spectrophotometers

 In some applications, the purpose is to objectively assess the color of certain objects, for example printed materials or textiles.
-This is sometimes necessary, because the assessment of colors by the human eye is subject to various disturbing influences, such as different ambient light conditions, different colors of neighbored objects and perception differences between different persons.
+This is sometimes necessary because the assessment of colors by the human eye is subject to various disturbing influences, such as different ambient light conditions, different colors of neighbored objects and perception differences between different persons.
 In contrast, a spectrophotometer can deliver objective data which are not subject to such influences.

 There are also colorimetric applications in industrial processes.
-In particular, quality control can depend on color properties, because colors are often correlated with other properties of interest.
+In particular, quality control can depend on color properties because colors are often correlated with other properties of interest.

 Characterization of Laser Mirrors